ynmanware/gcd/gcdear/README.md

-# This is ear project
+# This is and Ear project
 You can import it in eclipse and create an ear file